 The authors of the articles at All About Fertility are leading fertility experts and count doctors, professors, psychologists, and consultants.
-All of them with their own specific field of interest within fertility and infertility.
+All of them with their specific knowledge within fertility and infertility.
 Our authors have one common goal; sharing knowledge and creating awareness about fertility.

 Here you can read more about All About Fertility’s authors:

 Anne Judge, DNP, ARNP has worked in reproductive medicine for 12 years with a special interest in male infertility and fertility preservation cycles.
 She has a degree in Human Biology from Stanford University, Nursing degree from the University of Washington, and a Masters and Doctorate degree from Frontier Nursing University as a Women’s Health Nurse Practitioner.